 The Union Council shall have the right to create an annual salary scale for officers and shall be responsible for the distribution of any release time for officers.

-The Treasurer shall submit an Annual Budget for the Union, including any proposal for changes to the dues policy, to the Union Council at least 45 calendar days before the Annual Membership Convention for discussion and possible amendments prior to the Annual Membership Convention.
+The Treasurer shall submit an Annual Budget for the Union, including any proposal for changes to the dues policy, to the Union Council at least 45 calendar days before the deadline set in any given year for voting on the approval/rejection of the proposed budget for discussion and possible amendments prior to issuance to the Membership.

-If it proposes a change to the dues rate, the Union Council shall publish its proposed dues rate with explanations to all members at least fifteen (15) days prior to the Annual Membership Convention.
+If it proposes a change to the dues rate, the Union Council shall publish its proposed dues rate with explanations to all members at least fifteen (15) days prior to the deadline set for voting on the approval/rejection of the proposed Dues Rate change.

-A majority of the votes cast at the Annual Membership Convention shall approve changes to the Dues Rate.
+A majority of the votes cast shall be required to approve changes to the Dues Rate.

 Rules of Order